lardemua/atom_documentation/docs/evaluations.md

 Unlike ATOM which calibrates all sensors simultaneously, evaluations are performed in pairs of sensors, which facilitates comparisons with other calibration approaches (which are mostly pairwise), e.g. [opencv's stereo calibration](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html).
 Thus, there is a different evaluation script for each combination of modalities.

+The ATOM evaluation scripts often request for a train dataset and a test dataset.
+The train dataset is the dataset which is used to conduct the calibration, while the test dataset is a dataset which was not used for calibration.
+Results are reported for the test dataset using the geometric transformations estimated during the calibration which were copied to the train dataset json.
+These are meant to be two separate datasets, but if you can also use a single dataset by indicating it both as the train and the test dataset.
+In this case, however, you should be aware that the results are being computed with data that was used for training.

 #### Annotation of rgb images